mscaudill/openseize/paper/paper.md

 ### Intuitive API

 Finally, Openseize has an intuitive application programming interface (API).
-While under the hood, Openseize is using a functional programming approach, from the end-user's perspective, the calling of its functions are similar to Scipy's DSP call signatures.
+While under the hood, Openseize is using a declarative programming approach, from the end-user's perspective, the calling of its functions are similar to Scipy's DSP call signatures.
 The main difference is that producers do not return DSP processed values when created.
 Rather, the values are generated when the producer is iterated over.
 To help new users understand the implications of this, Openseize includes extensive in-depth discussions